A shop selling books and gifts in a large building with an ornate window with stained glass.

 The first test is which proposals are viable and sustainable in the long term.
 Community Asset Transfer should contribute to the policies and targets of your authority.

-Deal with competition for a specific building by identifying the local authorities key objectives in that area –using, for example, deprivation indices, local priorities and the current mix of buildings and services in the area – and assess which bid best meets those objectives.
+Deal with competition for a specific building by identifying the key objectives in that area – using, for example, deprivation indices, local priorities and the current mix of buildings and services in the area – and assess which bid best meets those objectives.
 Many authorities use a scoring system.

 How can a community organisation run a building profitably?